We need you! Please register your loved one with us so we can speed up the pace to find a cure for CHD2-related disorders Register Here

 Executive Director

 Laura is CCC's first Executive Director.
 An expert in nonprofit management and administration, Laura has been Executive Director of the Louis and Nancy Hatch Dupree Foundation for the Afghanistan Centre at Kabul University; Program Director for Women for Afghan Women; Director of Columbia Law School’s Human Rights Institute; and Director of the International Monitor Institute.
-She also has extensive personal experience with many of the challenges faced by the CHD2 community because her younger son has tuberous sclerosis complex (TSC), a rare genetic disease that causes non-cancerous tumors to form in vital organs, and is associated with epilepsy, autism, and intellectual disability; and her older sister also has epilepsy, intellectual disability, and neuropsychiatric disorders.
+She also has extensive personal experience with many of the challenges faced by the CHD2 community because her younger son has tuberous sclerosis complex (TSC), a rare genetic disease that causes non-cancerous tumors to form in vital organs, and is associated with epilepsy, autism, and intellectual disability; and her older sister who was recently diagnosed with a variation in her SYGAP1 gene, which causes developmental and epileptic encephalopathy that is very similar to CHD2.

 Laura serves on the Board of Directors of the TSC Alliance and is co-lead of the TSC Alliance Community of NY, NJ & CT and co-chair of the TSC Alliance 50th Anniversary Gala.
-Laura earned a bachelor’s degree from Columbia University and a master’s degree from Columbia University's School of International and Public Affairs.
+Laura holds a Bachelor of Arts degree from Columbia College at Columbia University and a Master of International Affairs degree from Columbia University's School of International and Public Affairs.

 She and her husband live in Queens, New York and have two young adult-ish children.
-She can be reached at laura@curechd2.org
+She can be reached at laura [at] curechd2.org

 Being diagnosed with CHD2 is devastating and overwhelming.
 Learning to accept your diagnosis and live with the disease can be incredibly difficult.
 Our community was created to help aid this confusing state and help to bring peace of mind to individuals struggling with the disease.